 Getting Ready for College

-or university, no matter where you are in your high school career, there are certain things you might want to do and think about.
+When it comes to selecting, applying, and getting accepted to your best-fit college or university, no matter where you are in your high school career, there are certain things you might want to do and think about.

 To help, we've come up with some and broken them down by year.
 Take a look.